 It goes without saying that UGC should be entertaining for your followers — and not all UGC has to be product-related either.

-In fact, one of the biggest UGC trends we’ve spotted this year is reposting Tweets from your followers onto your Instagram feed!
+In fact, one of the biggest UGC trends we’ve spotted this year is reposting Reels to your Instagram feed!

-At Later, we like to share images and videos that match our bright and playful aesthetic from our community.
+At Later, we like to share videos that match our bright and playful aesthetic:

 While Later doesn’t have a physical product to sell, we aim to share our community’s creations to promote and encourage creativity online — something we’re always striving to be!